 Raised in the racing family

-Max Emilian Verstappen, was born on 30th of September, 1997 in Hasselt, Belgium, but he competes under the Dutch flag even though he grew up in Belgium and lived there until 2015 when he moved to Monaco.
+Max Emilian Verstappen was born on September 30, 1997, in Hasselt, Belgium, but he competes under the Dutch flag even though he grew up in Belgium and lived there until 2015 when he moved to Monaco.
 His father is a former Formula 1 driver Jos Verstappen and he is not the only former racer in the family.
 Max’s mother Sophie Kumpen competed in karting while his uncle Anthony Kumpen competed in endurance racing and in European NASCAR.

 Max with his father Jos Verstappen